manoel-linux/opti-gnome-wayland/README.md

 - DEB2XBPS: A tool I developed based on the code of xdeb, specifically designed for Void Linux.
 DEB2XBPS enables the conversion of .deb packages to the .xbps  - - - format used in Void Linux, simplifying package management in this distribution.
 You can find the source code and additional information about DEB2XBPS in the - - following repository: https://github.com/manoel-linux/deb2xbps-shlibs-voidpackages.
 It is based on the xdeb.

+- opti-sway-wayland is a tool to optimize the boot process of Sway and make the PC boot faster.
+You can   - find the source code and more information about install-uefi-in-qemu in the following repository: https://github.com/manoel-linux/opti-sway-wayland

 - The install-uefi-in-qemu-confidential script is a tool for installing QEMU UEFI when the UEFI BIOS is not included or available in the distribution's repository.
 You can   - find the source code and more information about install-uefi-in-qemu in the following repository: https://github.com/manoel-linux/install-uefi-in-qemu

 - CPU-T: version for void A command-line tool that I developed from scratch.
 CPU-T provides detailed information about the CPU of your system, including CPU model, number of cores - and threads, CPU frequency, supported instructions, memory information, disk information, network information, and more.
 It is a useful tool for system analysis - and optimization.
 You can find the source code and more information about CPU-T in the following repository: https://github.com/manoel-linux/cpu-t-void-linux.